BetonQuest/BetonQuest/docs/API/Schedules.md

 4. Schedule your events to run when their time instruction says.

-5. If you are using the Bukkit-Scheduler, please pass BetonQuest instance as plugin.
+5. Pass your plugin instance for the Bukkit-Scheduler.

 6. Keep a list of all your active schedules somewhere, so you can easily cancel them.